Five Actions for Sustainable Business

 Reduce your financial and reputational risks by accounting for and managing climate-related emissions across all parts of your value chain down to the individual product and service level.

 Establish an internal carbon price

 Carbon emissions in the form of climate change is costly.
 Placing an internal price on carbon serves to “internalize” the potential external costs of climate change.
-Governments have developed more than 60 carbon pricing programs around the world.
-But an internal carbon price is increasingly being used by companies across sectors and geographies to translate the risks and opportunities of a low-carbon economy into their particular business and decision-making.
+Governments have developed more than 60 carbon pricing programmes around the world.
+But an internal carbon price is increasingly being used by companies across sectors and geographies to translate the risks and opportunities of a low-carbon economy into their particular business and decision making.